May's Political Intelligence

 APPG secures commons debate

-The chair of the Fashion and Textiles APPG, Dr Sarah Cameron, secured a debate in the commons with a minister from the Department for International Trade to discuss the impact of Brexit on the fashion and textiles industries.
+The chair of the Fashion and Textiles APPG, Dr Lisa Cameron, secured a debate in the commons with a minister from the Department for International Trade to discuss the impact of Brexit on the fashion and textiles industries.
 Whilst the substance of the debate was limited, it was good to see textiles advocate Barry Sheerman MP join with Dr Cameron in expressing the concerns we have raised through our work.

 Debating the news that Marks and Sparks is closing stores

-Again, our brilliant chair Dr Sarah Cameron brought forward a debate on the news that Marks and Spencer is closing stores across the UK.
+Again, our brilliant chair Dr Lisa Cameron brought forward a debate on the news that Marks and Spencer is closing stores across the UK.
 We briefed Dr Cameron beforehand on the issue and maintain that this is a trend decision from M&S, as they seek to move more of their retail arm online, in line with the industry as a whole.